dormant-chicken/sortty/README.md

 <br>

-They are most likely preinstalled, but it is still good to check.
+Some are most likely preinstalled, but it is still good to check.

 <br>